by Collyn Rivers – Updated 2020

 Do not use for space heating.

-It is for very good reason that using LP gas for direct space heating in travel trailers is illegal throughout Australia.
+It is for very good reason that using LP gas for direct space heating in caravans is illegal throughout Australia.
 Further, any cooking appliance used for space heating by any form of burning gas is defined as a ‘gas appliance’.

 It is still occasionally argued that a ceramic pot or whatever placed over a gas ring, or an oven door left open is ‘not an appliance’.
 This overlooks that devices are legally defined in terms of intent.
 Not necessarily content.
 A screwdriver may thus be defined as a device for dealing with screws.
 Or in dangerous areas at night, as an offensive weapon.
 The same reasoning extends to LP gas cylinders and cans of petrol.
 Either, carried onto a plane, is designated a bomb.